lostsoul63b/NFL-2K23/files/4K23Mod.md

 NFL 2K4 is very similar to 2K5 and features a stellar run game.
 Some issues that plague 2K5 are not present in 2K4.
 It runs exceptionally well on Xbox and it’s another, fully updated football option.

 ### Are the rosters updated?
-Thanks to @GillBoldberg, yes, they are .
+Thanks to GillBoldberg, yes, they are .
 They are included in this release.
 Player portraits and cyberfaces are not available at this time.
 I would actually encourage the community to not focus on this, as it will probably lead to wasted effort.
 We need to assign portraits in a smart way first, before venturing into replacements.

 ### Is this the same as NFL 2K23 AKA NFL 2K5 Resurrected?
-In some ways, yes, in others no. I have personally created thousands of textures for this release, including all jerseys, helmets, socks, fonts, menus and much more.
-The remaining textures have been ported from NFL 2K23 by myself and members of our mod team.
+In some ways, yes, in others no. RateSports personally created thousands of textures for this release, including all jerseys, helmets, socks, fonts, menus and much more.
+The remaining textures have been ported from NFL 2K23 by himself and members of the mod team.

 ### How does this perform on Xbox Series X|S?
 Extremely, extremely well.
 Crashing is much less frequent, so this is 100% the preferred game for console players.